Cai-Lab-at-University-of-Michigan/MiCV/README.md

 Redis will need to be installed manually using your distribution's package manager.
 It does not require any non-default configuration.

 We have provided a requirements.txt file that contains a list of all python packages necessary for running MiCV (including celery and gunicorn).
 Using pip, install these dependencies: `pip install -r requirements.txt`.

+You will need to manually create the following directory on your computer:
+`# mkdir -p /srv/www/MiCV/databases`.
+Then, make sure it is user-writeable using `# chown -R [username_here]:[group_here] /srv/www/MiCV`

-Then, run the server using the provided `MiCV.sh` script.
-Point your browser to [th server](http://localhost:8050), and you should be all set to go!
+Then, run the redis, celery, and gunicorn servers all together using the provided `./MiCV.sh` script.
+Point your browser to [the server](http://localhost:8050), and you should be all set to go!

 ## Usage tips
 * Be patient!
 Many functions take time (sometimes considerable amounts of it) to process, especially with larger datasets.